 Office of Student Life Staff

 Heather is a native Kansan from a family of K-Staters, who spent many years teaching in western Kansas.
-She completed her Masters in Counseling and went on to serve as Department Head of the Counseling Department at Garden City High School and to participate on the USD 457 Crisis Response Team.
+She completed her Masters in Counseling at Fort Hays University and went on to serve as Department Head of the Counseling Department at Garden City High School and as a participant on the USD 457 Crisis Response Team.
 These experiences have provided a foundation that has enhanced her work in student life.

 Her professional interests include crisis management, campus safety and the coordination of campus support services.

 Scott is the Associate of Student Life and Director of Non-Violence Programs.
 He has nearly 20 years of experience working with students and student groups within student affairs.
 Scott has been at K-State since 1999 serving in a variety of roles including Assistant Dean of Student Life, Assistant Director of Student Life, Director of Greek Affairs and Interim Fraternity Advisor.

 Prior to K-State Scott served as Residence Hall Director, International House Director, Area Coordinator, and Assistant Director of Residential Life at Oregon State University and Program and Activities Advisor at the University of South Dakota.